AgyLuczak/GIANDS-the-building-company/readme.md

     - Used for the bootstrap navbar for extending collapse plugin to implement responsive behaviour.

 - [Google Fonts](https://fonts.google.com/)
-    - Used to obtain the fonts linked used in the project,
+    - Used to obtain the fonts used in the project.

 - [Font Awesome](https://fontawesome.com/)
     - Used to obtain the social media icons used in the footer and 'our projects' section.